andrewtrotman/JASSjr/README.md

 JASSjr will produce (on stdout) a [trec_eval](https://github.com/usnistgov/trec_eval) compatible results list.

 # Evaluation #
-* Indexing the TREC WSJ collection of 173,252 documents takes less than 1 minute on my Mac (3.2 GHz Intel Core i5).
+* Indexing the TREC WSJ collection of 173,252 documents takes less than 20 seconds on my Mac (3.2 GHz Intel Core i5).

 * Searching and generating a [trec_eval](https://github.com/usnistgov/trec_eval) compatible output for TREC queries 51-100 takes less than 3 second on my Mac.